Constraining Hamiltonians from chiral effective field theory with neutron-star data: Multimessenger Data Analysis

 To analyze GW170817 data, we follow Ref.~\cite{Reed:2025sqh} to implement the MLP networks in the \texttt{PyCBC} GW Bayesian analysis software.
 We compute the posterior $p(\vec\theta|d(t),H)$ by sampling over the parameters $\vec\theta$ that enter the waveform model $H$, for which we choose the SEOBNRv4T\_surrogate template~\cite{pratten_2025_14999310}.
 The parameters $\vec\theta$ are the 13 parameters that describe the EOS as well as the parameters describing the binary system.
 For the EOS parameters, we use our emulators to predict $r(m)$ and $\Lambda(m)$ between $1.0$M$_{\odot}$ and M$_{\rm TOV}$.
 As in Ref.~\cite{Reed:2025sqh}, we fix the sky and distance parameters to the ones for GW170817~\cite{DES:2017kbs,Cantiello:2018ffy} and sample the source frame chirp mass $\mathcal{M}_c^{\rm src}$, mass ratio $q$, offset of trigger time $\Delta t_c$, inclination angle $\iota$, and the two NS spins $\chi_{1z,2z}$, and marginalize the polarization angle and phase using a uniform prior from $[0,2\pi)$ for both.
 We compare the predicted waveform to the strain data $d(t)$ measured by the LIGO Hanford, LIGO Livingston, and Virgo detectors~\cite{Vallisneri:2014vxa,LIGOScientific:2019lzm}, by employing \texttt{PyCBC} Inference~\cite{Biwer:2018osg} and sample using the \textsc{emcee} Markov Chain Monte Carlo (MCMC) sampler.
 The inference calls the emulator via a plug-in waveform model developed in Ref.~\cite{Reed:2025sqh}.

 In Fig.~\ref{fig:mr_inference_likelihood}, we show 9800 mass-radius relations drawn from the GW posterior of our {\texttt{PyCBC}} analysis.
 The main effect of the GW data is to rule out stiffer EOS, consistent with previous analyses~\cite{LIGOScientific:2017vwq,Annala:2017llu,Capano:2019eae,Dietrich:2020efo,Essick:2021kjb,Miller:2021qha,Raaijmakers:2021uju,Rutherford:2024srk,Somasundaram:2024ykk}.
 We further apply the maximum-mass constraint by comparing the predicted $M_{\rm max}$ for each EOS to the observed neutron star masses~\cite{Koehn:2024set}.
 The likelihood is dominated by PSR J0740+6620~\cite{Fonseca:2021wxt} with a mass of $2.08\pm0.07\, M_{\odot}$.
 Finally, we apply mass-radius constraints from the four NICER pulsars PSR J0030+0451~\cite{Vinciguerra:2023qxq}, PSR J0740+6620~\cite{Salmi:2024aum}, PSR J0437–4715~\cite{Choudhury:2024xbk}, and PSR J0614-3329~\cite{Mauviard:2025dmd}.
-For the first two pulsars, independent results have been provided by the Maryland group of the NICER collaboration~\cite{Miller:2019cac,Miller:2021qha}.
+For the first three pulsars, independent results have been provided by the Maryland group of the NICER collaboration~\cite{Miller:2019cac,Miller:2021qha,Miller:2025qfq}.
+We compare our findings using results from both groups in the Supplemental Material.
 Given all sources of data, we can put tight constraints on the NS mass-radius relation.
-We find the radius of a $1.4 M_{\odot}$ NS to be $11.6^{+0.7}_{-0.5}$km at the 90\% credible level.
+We find the radius of a $1.4 M_{\odot}$ NS to be $11.6^{+0.7}_{-0.5}$~km and the pressure at twice saturation density to be $13.4^{+5.8}_{-6.0}$~MeV/fm$^3$, both at the 90\% credible level.